-Boeing’s largest aircraft (by volume) keeps the 787 program humming…
+Boeing’s largest aircraft, the Dreamlifter (by volume), keeps the 787 program humming

 The Boeing 747 Dreamlifter (formerly named the Large Cargo Freighter, or LCF) is a wide body cargo aircraft, modified from the Boeing 747-400.
 The unusual shape of the modified LCF has evoked comparisons to the Oscar Meyer Weiner mobile.
 Others say it looks like a beluga whale.

 The Dreamlifter, which features the world’s largest cargo hold at 65,000 cubic feet, receives cargo by way of the world’s longest cargo loader.
 The plane is used exclusively for transporting parts and components for the Boeing 787 Dreamliner from all over the world to Boeing’s assembly plants.
 The Dreamlifter was introduced in 2007, for the purpose of carrying oversized cargo.
 So far, there have been four Boeing 747 Dreamlifters manufactured, all of them converted from Boeing 747-400s.

 What makes the Dreamlifter complete is the swing-fuselage that allows extremely large 787 Dreamliner parts to be removed from the cargo hold in one piece.

 The Boeing 747 Dreamlifter was conceived when it was realized the the shipping of airplane parts is time consuming, especially when large pieces like wings and fuselages have to travel between Japan, Italy, and America’s east and west coasts.
 With the new Dreamlifter, the time it takes to get airplane parts of the Boeing 787 Dreamliner from Japan to America is reduced from 30 days to just 8 hours.